 Unlike a cesspool, septic tanks are quite easy to find.

 How often should a septic tank be pumped?

-We have a family of four and a drain field, and we get ours pumped once a year.
+As a family of four with a drain field, and we get ours pumped once a year.
 Our tank is 500 gallons.
 We do our best to conserve water.
 We don’t have a garbage disposal; those will fill your tank very quickly.
 Keep in mind that everything that goes down the drain needs to be pumped out can help you curb your water waste.

 If we had a 1500 gallon tank, it would only need to be pumped once every 3 years or more if it was just two people.